 As for the market experts, Tan’s accomplishments this far are likable.
 Qualcomm, on the other hand, despite being a leading tech company, has been going through license issues being tangled with Apple for some time now.

 Furthermore, Qualcomm’s acquisition of NXP that would give the former an opening to other markets, is still in process.
 The $47 billion deal awaits final regulatory approval.
-This is a pinprick considering Broadcom’s ‘takeover attempt,’ leading to further complicacies.
+Considering Broadcom’s ‘takeover attempt,’ this is a pinprick, leading to further complicacies.

 Broadcom said that its second offer is contingent on the final decision regarding NXP acquisition.